vitaly-t/pg-promise/README.md

 When a value/property inside array/object is of type `object` (except for `null` and `Date`), it is automatically serialized into JSON, the same as calling method `as.json()`, except the latter would convert anything to JSON.

-Raw-text values can be injected by using variable name appended with symbol `^`:
+Raw-text values can be injected by appending the variable name with symbol `^`:
 `$1^, $2^, etc...`, `$*varName^*`, where `*` is any of the supported open-close pairs: `{}`, `()`, `<>`, `[]`, `//`

 Raw text is injected without any pre-processing, which means: